RVCC-IDMX/poetry-colors-curban2336/project-goals.md

 - Copy button to put poem on clipboard
 - Smooth navigation
 - Dynamic font size adjustment for better readability
-- Section to display user-submitted interpretations or comments
+- Section to display user-submitted interpretations or comments(Ax-ed for deployment purposes)

 ## Current Status